 Cannabis, CBD, and Relaxation

 Just relax.
 Easier said than done, right?
 Well, maybe cannabis and CBD can help.
-There are many reasons why people use cannabis and CBD.
+There are many reasons why people use cannabis and CBD and why medical marijuana clinics are so popular.
 Relaxation is often one of those reasons.

 What is known about cannabis, CBD and relaxation?

-Many cannabis and CBD enthusiasts claim that cannabis is the key to quieting their minds and achieving a state of true relaxation.
+Many CBD and cannabis club members, so to speak, claim that cannabis is the key to quieting their minds and achieving a state of true relaxation.
 At the same time, there are many people who have tried cannabis and experienced panic, paranoia or increased anxiety – the exact opposite of relaxation.
 Why is that?

 Because of the federal prohibition on the use of cannabis, the scientific community lacks rigorous, experimentally controlled studies examining the effects of cannabis.
 So, we, unfortunately, don’t really have the answers we need and deserve.

 What is suspected to be true?

 First of all, the general consensus is that, if you have tried cannabis and had a bad experience, it is likely because you took too much.
 If you are one of those people, but you want to give cannabis another chance, finding your minimum effective dose is a good place to start.